About

 He works across a range of media such as video, sound, sculpture, light, text, digital, photography and writing.

-In recent years Hurrel has created work in relation to various marine environments.
-This includes responses to the act of making journeys, the people he meets ,and the experience of being located within those environments.
+Many of his recent independent works have responded to various marine environments.
+This includes the act of making journeys, the people he meets, and the experience of being located within those environments.
 This has included environments such as a marine-mammal research station, a Scottish island fishing community, coastal towns, a river in Mexico and a fishing community in Sri Lanka.

 Project Sites